XenonicDev/NetKit/README.md

 ### This utility has been written for solely educational purposes.
 Use of this tool for malicious activities is strictly forbidden.

-This tool can only compile on Windows Server or versions of \*nix that support Berkeley sockets.
+This tool is built for Linux and versions of Windows Server that support raw sockets.
 Packet socket descriptors for consumer versions of Windows have been removed.